phyatur/alx-system_engineering-devops/0x00-shell_basics/README.md

 [16.
 Clean Emacs](101-clean_emacs) - Create a script that deletes all files in the current working directory that end with the character ~.

 [17.
 Tree](102-tree) - Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 You are only allowed to use two spaces (and lines) in your script, not more.

+[18.
+Life is a series of commas, not periods](103-commas) - Write a command that lists all the files and directories of the current directory, separated by commas (,).